-CAUTION: I/O modules must not be installed or removed when the router is powered on.
+Caution: I/O modules must be installed or removed when the router is powered off.
 Installing I/O modules while power is applied may result in damage to the module or system.
 Failure to do so may void the product warranty.

-CAUTION: I/O modules or blank modules must be installed in each I/O bay to ensure proper cooling.
+Caution: I/O modules or blank modules must be installed in each I/O bay to ensure proper cooling.
 If proper cooling is not maintained, the router could overheat and automatically power off.